13 October 2011

 Be aware that the editor [Fr.
 Alexy Young], although he was a spiritual son of Fr.
 Seraphim Rose and should have known better, fell into world orthodoxy soon after Fr.
 Seraphim's repose in 1982.

-And be aware that Fr.
+And be aware that MP (Moscow Patriarch) Fr.
 Dimitri Dudko was an MP priest [sincere] trying to work from within and he was not successful.
-He was arrested, tortured, and ended up making a public "confession".
+He was arrested by the Soviets, tortured, and ended up making a public "confession"

 Orthodox America Magazine